- Create a New Set

 Do not add documents directly to the Set Folder – either new documents from your computer or existing NetDocuments documents that are moved or copied – if you have a goal of having those documents added to the Set.
 Any documents added directly to the Set Folder will be ignored by the Set and will not appear in the index.

 Generally, actions can be taken on existing elements by hovering over an element, which will reveal the available actions.
 Select the ellipses to view additional actions.

 Any type of element that has been added to an index can be converted to another type of element.
 For example, a placeholder can be converted to a document or header, a header into a document, etc. Hover over the element, select the ellipses that appears, and then select the appropriate option:

 - Convert to Placeholder

 - Set Document

 This action can also be taken on multiple items by selecting the appropriate action from above the index:

-If a document is converted to another type of element, the existing document will be deleted (unless you lack VESA rights to the existing document).
+If a document is converted to another type of element, the user will be given the option to either delete the existing document or retain it:

 A document can also be replaced by a new document by selecting Replace Document from the ellipses menu, with the existing document deleted:

 Here too the user will be given the option to create a new version of the existing document or delete the existing document: